vitessio/website/content/en/docs/user-guides/ldap_auth.md

   * Generate/obtain TLS certificate(s) for the `vtgate` server(s), and configure `vtgate` to use them.
 Further details can be found [here](https://github.com/aquarapid/vitess_examples/blob/master/tls/securing_vitess.md).
   * Obtain or add the necessary LDAP user/groups for integration with `vtgate`.
 In general, you will need:
     * LDAP user entries for each of the MySQL users you want to use at the `vtgate` level.
 An example might be a readonly user, a readwrite user, and an admin/DBA user.
     * Ensure these users are part of one or more LDAP groups.
-This is not strictly required by Vitess, but is leveraged to obtain group membership that can then be used in Vitess (`vttablet`)[ACLs](../authorization)).
+This is not strictly required by Vitess, but is leveraged to obtain group membership that can then be used in Vitess (`vttablet`)[ACLs](../authorization).
 At the moment if you use an LDAP user that is not a member of an LDAP group, the MySQL client authentication to `vtgate` will fail, even if the password is correct.
   * As mentioned above, you also need to have:
     * Your LDAP server setup for STARTTLS
     * Obtained the LDAP URI to connect to the LDAP server
-    * The CA certificate, that your LDAP server TLS certificate is signed by, in PEM format for configuring `vtgate`
+    * The CA certificate, that your LDAP server TLS certificate is signed by, in PEM format
-    * Make sure that you are accessing the LDAP server via a hostname or IP SAN that is presented by your LDAP server TLS certficate.
-If not, you will not be able to use your LDAP server as-is.
+    * Make sure that you are accessing the LDAP server via a hostname or IP SAN that is defined in your LDAP server TLS certficate.
+If not, you will not be able to use your LDAP server as-is from `vtgate`.

-Once you have your prerequisites above ready, you can now construct your JSON configuration file for `vtgate` that you will pass to `vtgate` using the commandline parameter `-mysql_ldap_auth_config_file`.
+Once you have your prerequisites above ready, you can now construct your JSON configuration file for `vtgate` using the commandline parameter `-mysql_ldap_auth_config_file`.
 The content of this file is a JSON format object with string key/value members as follows:

 ```shell
 {